 The Library's four participating counties are experiencing mixed economic stability.
 Goochland and Hanover are stable and economically healthy.
 King and Queen and King William are experiencing decreased tax revenues.
-The Library's long range plan supports budget requests from the four local governments.
-For fiscal year 2017, the Library is requesting increases in local government contributions to support staff raises.
-State aid is expected to increase from \$434,246 to \$458,874.
+The Library's long-range plan supports budget requests from the four local governments.
+For fiscal year 2018, the Library is requesting increases in local government contributions to support staff raises.
+The Commonwealth's aid is expected to remain stable.